Historical fiction novel, by Dimitris Apergis. Exclusively at the blog of OKYPUS in 36 weekly episodes, in English and Greek languages.

 The blood! –this red magic elixir that holds humans upon the cryptic riddle of cosmogony called life fed abundant the glands of the beast and its endless pleasures made the silver-grey eyes glow like two full moons.
 The rheumy body writhed wholesomely from the energy it was reaping and coruscated in its entire form from the thrill.
 These were the last images that Hamhaduke witnessed amidst his mind's confusion before that deathly fainting approached and rejected his gaze into the darkness.
 Until the beast had sucked enough and, releasing Hamhaduke from its bloodlusting jaws, it threw his bruised left-over on the floor.
 The rheumy body was now abandoning the beast's structure, giving way to the human pale skin and the face slowly and steadily returned to its former appearance.
 The beast was now of human form.
 The form of Lord Greywood.

 "That's right, Bugs.
 I'm no human.
 I'm a vampire.
 Or at least that's the name people have given to my kind.” said Lord Greywood with eyes glistening from exultation.
-His undead element had now reached a state of absolute bliss that - alas! - was only temporary.
+His undead spirit had now reached a state of absolute bliss that - alas! - was only temporary.

 Hamhaduke had not died yet despite the enormous loss of blood.
 He groaned bleeding, hitting occasionally his weakened fists on the floor.
 In complete despair now, he brought his right hand to his neck to stop the bleeding of the two holes caused by the Lord's fangs.
 His body shivered with sudden jerky movements every time the idea of death approached his rationales.